Landozo/LumiaExpansionPacks/PersonalityPacks/LumiaPackWIP.md

 - Doom Slayer Lumia (Weave and Tear, until it is done)
 - Futa Lumia (DICK FIRST, PERSONALITY LATER)
 - Gypsy dancer and belly dancer lumia (twins)
+- Sheltered pseudo-intellectual know-it-all Lumia (OF COURSE I KNOW ABOUT THAT, HERE'S HOW IT WORKS (*utter nonsense*))
+- Brainrot Zoomer (Loomer) Lumia (This weave is bussin, no cap.)
+- 40K Ork Lumia (OKAY, LISTEN UP YE GIT, WE'ZE GUNNA WEAVE DA BEST STORY, AND ITZ GUNNA HAVE A LOT OF DAKKA, HUMIE)

 --